adeira/universe/src/packages/eslint-config-kiwicom/README.md

 # Usage

-Before you start you should remove all Eslint plugins from your `package.json` files.
+Before you start you should remove all Eslint plugins and Prettier from your `package.json` files.
 This package takes care of all the plugins that are necessary.
 You should install additional plugins only when you need to add some extra rules.
 It's a good idea to contribute these rules back to this package so everyone can benefit from it.

 Install this package (as well as Eslint):